PM Modi Launches Three Missions: Housing For All,Smart Cities And AMRUT

-The Prime Minister, Mr. Narendra Modi launched the three major Missions for the development of urban India including Atal Mission for Rejuvenation and Urban Transformation (AMRUT), Smart Cities Mission, and Housing for All (Urban) at Vigyan Bhavan in New Delhi.
+The Prime Minister, Mr. Narendra Modi launched the three major Missions for the development of urban India including Housing for All, Smart Cities Mission and AMRUT (Atal Mission for Rejuvenation and Urban Transformation) at Vigyan Bhavan in New Delhi.

 The Prime Minister said that urbanization should be seen as an opportunity and urban centers should be viewed as growth engines.
 500 cities will be developed under AMRUT scheme, 100 Smart Cities over five years and Housing for All targets construction of 2 crore houses in urban areas by the year 2022.
 The central government has committed itself to spend about Rs 4 lakh crore on these three missions over the next five to six years.